 A Summer Holiday Reading List… #idealoreads

-When Idealo asked me to join in with the Foodies100 Holiday Reads Club, I jumped at the opportunity. £25 to create a decent summer holiday reading list?
+When Idealo asked me to a Summer Holiday Reading List, I jumped at the opportunity.
+Would I like a budget of £25 to create a pile of books to read?

 Narrowing it down, I mean.